course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## About Us
 This project is created for the course Data Preparation and Workflow Management, which is part of the Marketing Analytics Master program at Tilburg University.
-The project is executed by Czenkár, L. (dev team role: research and analysis), Hilman, L. (dev team: research and documentation), Nikiforova, L. (scrum master; dev team role: analysis and documentation), Schrouff, K. (project owner; dev team role: data preparation and exploration), and Sonneveldt, T. (dev team role: pipeline automation, data exploration and preparation)
+The project is executed by
+* Czenkár, L. (dev team role: research and analysis);
+* Hilman, L. (dev team role: research and documentation);
+* Nikiforova, L. (scrum master; dev team role: analysis and documentation);
+* Schrouff, K. (project owner; dev team role: data preparation and exploration);
+* Sonneveldt, T. (dev team role: pipeline automation, data retrieving, exploration, and preparation).

 ## References